 The end result is that the Wongs spent about $50,000 in thermal renovations (including insulation, boiler, energy recovery ventilator, hot water tank and German-made passivehouse certified windows.
 While that may seem like a lot, consider that the energy (heat and electricity) bills pre-renovation came in at about $1000/month or $12,000 annually.
 Now the energy bills for heat and plug load (no gas is used for any heating or appliances) come in at around $200/month or between $2000-$2500 per year.

 As Terrell pointed out on the tour, it is easier to see the kind of payback they did on their house because they were basically starting from zero — as in zero insulation, inefficient oil furnace, minimal electrical upgrades.
 Houses that are already insulated, even if they were insulated 20 years ago, wouldn’t see the same type of financial improvement because they are starting from a higher, more insulated level.
 As always, however, the first place to start when you’re considering doing any building envelope and HVAC improvements is with an Energy Audit.
-Using an approved energy auditor can help you save money on any upgrades you make, and also direct you to making the right investments first. ie., insulation, weather-stripping and caulking before a new furnace.
-See the Government of Canada’s EcoAction program for more information.
+Using an approved energy auditor can help you save money on any upgrades you make, and also direct you to making the right investments first. ie., insulation, weather-stripping and caulking before a new adding a new furnace.